adrims10/Proyecto2-EDA-Ingresos-Publicos-Brasil/README.English.md

 Results, Conclusions

-We can see the most important conclusions in the Presentation-Conclusions document.
+We can see the most important conclusions in the document Visualization in the notebooks.

 **Next Steps**